cs31415/cs31415.github.io/_posts/2023-02-10-async-programming-1.md

 ## Introduction

-When I wake up in the morning, I head down to the kitchen and start boiling water for tea.
+My morning starts with boiling water for tea.
 While the water is boiling, I unload the dishwasher.
-By then, the water is ready, and I proceed to make tea.
-Later in the morning, I will get the coffee machine going, pop waffles in the toaster, and head off to water the plants in the yard.
-By the time I return, the coffee and waffles are waiting for me.
+The water has started to boil by then and it is tea time.
+Later in the morning, I grind beans and start the coffee machine which takes about 3 minutes to brew.
+Meanwhile I put bread in the toaster, and go out to water the plants in the yard.
+By the time I return, I can smell fresh toast and coffee.

 This is asynchronous processing in the kitchen.
 Likewise, in a program, it means starting a task on a thread, letting the task run in the background (CPU bound tasks might run on a separate thread; IO bound tasks are just waiting around so don't even need to engage a thread) while the thread (you) is released to work on other tasks, and being notified when the task has completed so that you can consume the results at your convenience.
 By contrast, in a synchronous program, the thread (you) would be sitting around waiting for each task to complete before embarking on the next task.
 Not an optimal use of resources.